truenas/documentation/content/TrueCommand/Alerts/AlertManage.md

 ## Managing Alert Rules

-Alerts in TrueCommand are generated from alert rules.
+Alert rules generate alerts in TrueCommand.
-Several default rules are built into TrueCommand.
+TrueCommand has several default rules built in.
 TrueCommand administrators and [team members]({{< relref "/TrueCommand/TCGettingStarted/UserAccounts.md" >}}) with the appropriate permissions can create new alert rules.

 To view all TrueCommand alert rules, open the **Configure** <i class="material-icons" aria-hidden="true" title="Settings">settings</i> menu and click **Alert Rules**.